 Several models are being explored for use in the phase I and phase II evaluation of breast cancer chemoprevention agents.
-The short-term DCIS/small invasive cancer model is probably best used in late phase I trials in conjunction with agents likely to have activity in the progression phase of neoplastic development in addition to activity in earlier phases.
-The core biopsy or FNA hyperplasia models may be best used with drugs that are likely to have activity primarily in the promotion phase of neoplastic development and that are suitable for longer duration trials lasting several months to years.
+The short-term DCIS/small invasive cancer model is probably best used in late phase I trials in conjunction with agents likely to have activity in earlier phases.
+The core biopsy of FNA hyperplasia models may be best used with drugs that are likely to have activity primarily in the promotion phase of neoplastic development and that are suitable for longer duration trials lasting several months to years.
 Morphology currently is the key surrogate endpoint biomarker for assessing efficacy in phase II trials.
-Other biomarkers that may undergo modulation will have to be validated, in that modulation will have to be shown to be directly related to decreased cancer risk in subsequent phase III trials.
+Other biomarkers that may undergo modulation will have to be validated, in that modulation will have to be shown to directly related to decreased cancer risk in subsequent phase III trials.
 Only then can they be considered as validated surrogate endpoint biomarkers and used as stand-alone efficacy markers in phase II trials.
 Despite accrual challenges and technologic hurdles, interest in phase I and phase II chemoprevention trials is high.